Last Updated on April 20, 2023 by Timothy Byron Smith

 The consumption of coffee is nowhere even close to dwindling to a stop.
 Instead, it is growing every day.
 The only way left to keep up has been through increasing coffee production.
 As such, it was seen that the years 2020 and 2021 saw a rise in coffee production by 1.9%!

 Keeping up with the growing obsession with coffee, the production market is grinding with an annual growth rate of 5.5%.
-This production rate is supposed to persist in the years 2022 to 2025.
-In addition to that, a voluminous growth in coffee production is expected in 2023 by 2.5%.
+This production rate is supposed to persist from the years 2022 to 2025.
+In addition to that, a voluminous growth in coffee production is expected in 2023 at 2.5%.

 However, considering that the US is not a big producer anyway.
 And most of its consumption requirements are met through imports, this is not a great worry.